-This guide contains instructions for integrating your Salesforce.com environment with the BlueSnap payment gateway—using the Chargent payment processing plug-in.
+This guide contains instructions for integrating your Salesforce.com environment with the BlueSnap payment gateway in as little as 5 minutes —using the Chargent payment processing application.

 Click a link to go directly to one of these sections: